PSHCE (Personal, Social, Health, Citizenship and Economic Education)

 Intent (before the teaching)

-At Wendell Park Primary School, PSHE is at the core of what we do and enables our children to become independent, confident, healthy and responsible members of society, as well as developing the ‘whole child’ intellectually, morally, socially and spiritually.
-Through our whole-school approach to PSHE, it is our belief that excellence in these areas will lead to excellence across the curriculum and beyond in later life.
+At Wendell Park Primary School, PSHCE is at the core of what we do and enables pupils to develop the knowledge, skills and attributes to become independent, confident, healthy and responsible members of society, as well as developing the ‘whole child’ intellectually, morally, socially and spiritually.
+Through our whole-school approach to PSHCE, it is our belief that excellence in these areas will lead to excellence across the curriculum and beyond in later life.

-PSHE is taught across the school from Reception - Year 6 on a weekly basis and as a school, we follow the Cambridgeshire PSHE scheme.
-As part of a whole-school approach, PSHE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
-Our PSHE curriculum equips children with relevant and meaningful content, which is supported through a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
-With an ever-changing society, we are able to provide our children with a strong understanding of the diverse world around them and support them in playing a positive role in contributing to the school and the wider community.
+PSHCE is taught across the school from Reception - Year 6 on a weekly basis and as a school, we follow the Cambridgeshire PSHCE scheme.
+As part of a whole-school approach, PSHCE education develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+Our PSHCE curriculum equips pupils with relevant and meaningful content, which is supported through a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
+In an ever-changing society, we are able to provide our pupils with a strong understanding of the diverse world around them and support them in playing a positive role in contributing to the school and the wider community.

-Weaving through the heart of our PSHE teaching is a passionate commitment to learning and recognition of the uniqueness of individual learners.
+Weaving through the heart of our PSHCE teaching, is a passionate commitment to learning and recognition of the uniqueness of individual learners.
 It is driven by our desire to offer the best possible education for our pupils in partnership with parents and the local community.
-We believe a collaborative culture is fundamental in enabling children to develop personally and emotionally and as young citizens of the world.
+We believe a collaborative culture is fundamental in enabling pupils to develop personally and emotionally, and as young citizens of the world.

 Implementation (subject in action)

-Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, and to flourish to become the very best version of themselves they can possibly be.
+Our whole curriculum is shaped by our school vision which aims to enable all pupils, regardless of background, ability or additional needs, to flourish and become the very best version of themselves they can possibly be.

-We teach the National Curriculum, supported by a clear knowledge and skills progression.
-This ensures that knowledge and skills are built on year by year and sequenced appropriately to maximise learning for all children.
-The Cambridgeshire PSHE framework directs our aim of developing the ‘whole child’ through a spiral curriculum approach to developing knowledge, skills and understanding in the following areas:
+The curriculum is supported by a clear progression of knowledge and skills, which is carefully sequenced across year groups.
+This ensures that knowledge and skills are built on year by year and sequenced appropriately to maximise learning for all pupils.
+The Cambridgeshire PSHCE framework directs our aim of developing the ‘whole child’ through a spiral curriculum approach to developing knowledge, skills and understanding in the following areas:

-The KS1 & KS2 children use floor books to record their responses to and progress in PSHE sessions.
-These books travel with the children as they move to the next year group so they can look back at their learning and the next teacher can see the starting points.
+Pupils in KS1 and KS2 use floor books to record their responses to and progress in PSHCE sessions.
+These books travel with the pupils as they move to the next year group so they can look back at their learning and the next teacher can see the starting points.

-The primary aim for PSHE education is to provide pupils with:
+The primary aim for PSHCE education is to provide pupils with:

 Impact (after the teaching)

 What helps us stay healthy?
 What keeps us safe?
-How will we grow & change?
+How do we grow and change?
 How can we manage risk in different places?

 What makes a community?
 How can our choices make a difference to others and the environment?
 How can we look after each other and the world?
-What jobs to people do?
+What jobs do people do?

 How do we treat each other with respect?
 Who is special to us?
 What is the same and different about us?
 How can we be a good friend?
 How can friends communicate safely?